sunyu912/cm2-roblox3/Deprecated Lessons/Lesson Plan 05.md

 # Summary and Learning Objective(s):

--   Using the zombie from the last lesson, we will make a zombie act a bit “smarter”.
+-   Using the zombie from the last lesson, we will make a zombie act a bit "smarter".

--   When their health reaches a certain threshold, the zombie will “run away” (path find) to the nearest regenerating spot.
+-   When their health reaches a certain threshold, the zombie will "run away" (path find) to the nearest regenerating spot.

 -   Once they reach 100% health, they will return back to chasing.